MohammedJesim/HLS_DEMO_PAGE/README.md

 # HLS_DEMO_PAGE

-Download hls.html page and run into your browser
+Download hls.html file and run into your browser

 For Testing purpose use blow links: